We welcome inquiries from prospective independent students. Examples of independent students include:

 - The Postgraduate Diploma and MA: for experienced ordained ministers and others with prior theological study at a commensurate level.

-From September 2022 we will also be offering ARU MA and Research degrees.
+We also offer ARU MA and Research degrees.
 These degrees are taught and supervised through the Cambridge Theological Federation and are accredited by Anglia Ruskin University.
 Admissions are subject to the admissions criteria and processes of those awards:

 - Doctor of Philosophy or MPhil awarded by Anglia Ruskin University: a post-graduate research programme for individuals wanting to progress with a personal pathway of research defined by their own research proposal;